 Click Here to learn more about the American Express Green Card.

 The CLEAR Family Plan

 When you enroll in a CLEAR membership you can add up to three adults to your Family Plan for only $50 per adult.
 After you add them, all they need to do is head to a participating location and finish their enrollment.
 It will only take a few minutes and they can start using it right away.
-They can use CLEAR anytime, with or without the plan holder.
+They can use CLEAR anytime, whether or not they’re traveling with you.

-For any family members under the age of 18, you can bring them along with you for free.
+For kids or any family members under the age of 18, you can bring them along with you for free.
 They don’t need to be added to your Family Plan.

 Lead photo courtesy of CLEAR